simonsobs/hippo/docs/user/getting_started.md

 Getting Started
 ===============

 You can always use the web interface to interact with HIPPO.
-You may want to interact with products and collections through a command line or Pythonic interface To do that, you'll need to make sure that you have API keys set up and the correct packages installed.
+In some scenarios, however, you may want to interact with products and collections through a command line or Pythonic interface.
+To do that, you'll need to make sure that you have API keys set up and the correct packages installed.
 HIPPO uses SOAuth, the centralized authentication solution for Simons Observatory services, to ensure consistent access across various services to similar products.

 Permissions System
 ------------------